Chicago Non-Compete Litigation Lawyer

 After you resign from your job or are released by your employer, the non-compete

 agreement should have provisions that details a period of time when you

 cannot compete.
 You must abide the agreement until the specified period

 is reached an end -- then, you are able to seek employment wherever you like.

-The State of Illinois Regulates Non-Compete Agreements
+Illinois Non-compete Law Regulates All Non-Compete Agreements

 While non-compete agreements and other restrictive covenants can be used